gvorbeck/iamgarrett/README.md

 ## Deployment

 This site is automatically deployed to GitHub Pages using GitHub Actions.
-The workflow is triggered on every push to the `main` branch.
+The workflow is triggered on every push to the `master` branch.

 ### Manual Deployment Setup

 1. Ensure your repository settings have Pages configured to use "GitHub Actions" as the source
-2. Push your changes to the `main` branch
+2. Push your changes to the `master` branch
 3. The GitHub Action will automatically build and deploy your site

 ### Local Preview of Production Build